adamlfoy/raspberry-pi/config/README.md

 ### 5. OpenCV installation

-Installation of OpenCV is done by generally following this guide: https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/ with a few changes listed below.
+Installation of OpenCV is done by generally following this guide: https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/ with the following steps having modifications.

-#### Step #4
+1. Step #4

 Skip the majority of Step #4.
 Do not create a virtual environment and instead install numpy using the following command:
 ```commandline
 sudo python3.6 -m pip install numpy
 ```
-#### Step #5
+2. Step #5

 When compiling consider using the following command:
 ```commandline
 make -j3